How Much Does It Cost To Register A Trademark in Canada? (Updated for 2025)

 Classes Name 1

-The typical fee for registering a trademark in Canada is $452 for hardcopy applications and $347 for online applications.
-This base fee directs to a single class of goods and services.
-Every extra class is $105 in price.
-A trademark registration certificate can be obtained for a $210 fee.
-These are the only fees that the government has directly given the CIPO.
-There will be additional costs if you file your application via a law firm, an online legal service, or a lawyer.
+As of January 2025, the typical fee for registering a trademark in Canada online is CAD 478.15 for the first class of goods or services.
+For hardcopy applications, the fee is CAD 623.27.
+This base fee applies to a single class of goods and services, with each additional class costing CAD 145.12.
+If you wish to obtain a trademark registration certificate, there is a CAD 210 fee.
+These are the government-set fees from the Canadian Intellectual Property Office (CIPO).
+Additional costs may apply if you choose to file your application through a law firm, online legal service, or a trademark lawyer.

 Classes Name 2 & 3